dfinity/portal/docs/blog/features/vetkd-primer.md

 ![BLS Signatures Abstract](../_assets/BLS01.png)

-The main feature of BLS signatures is that they’re very short, fast to compute, aggregatable, and easy to port to the distributed setting (relative to other signature schemes at least..).
+The main feature of BLS signatures is that they’re very short, unique, fast to compute, aggregatable, and easy to port to the distributed setting (relative to other signature schemes at least..).
 This makes them a great candidate signature scheme for the blockchain setting.
 As with any signature scheme, BLS comprises three algorithms; a (potentially distributed) key generation algorithm ((D)KG), a signing algorithm (Sign) and a verification algorithm (Verify).
 In the threshold setting, this is extended to include a fourth combination algorithm (Combine).
 Threshold BLS signatures are used a lot on the Internet Computer, so let’s used that as the motivating example for the scenario.
 Suppose nodes in a subnet want to convince Alice that a particular message is being sent from the IC.
 At a very high level, the scenario will run as follows:
 * Nodes in the network participate in the DKG process and obtain (private) key shares.